-All the mandatory and two additional principal adverse impact indicators are taken into account before any investment decision with due diligence and other relevant assessments, at a policy level and setting a regular investment monitoring and Fund and AIFM-level reporting, according to the instructions and methods set out in the EU Sustainable Finance Disclosure Regulation ((EU) 2019/2088) ("SFDR") and its Regulatory Technical Standards ((EU) 2022/1288) ("RTS").
-The Fund's strategy excludes investing in other sectors than renewable energy.
+All the mandatory and two additional principal adverse impact indicators are taken into account prior to any investment decision with due diligence and other relevant assessments, at a policy level and setting regular investment monitoring and the Fund and AIFM-level reporting, according to the instructions and methods set out in the SFDR and the RTS.
+The Fund strategy excludes investing in other sectors than renewable energy.

-The investments have their own Environmental and Social Management System which aim is to guide the practical implementation of Taaleri Energia's ESG policy, where all the mandatory and two additional indicators are considered.
-The investments are covered by appropriate waste management plans and health and safety guidelines.
+The Activities have their own Environmental and Social Management System which aim is to guide the practical implementation of Taaleri Energia's ESG policy, where all the mandatory and two additional indicators are considered.
+The Activities are covered by appropriate waste management plans and health and safety guidelines.
 In addition to data collection and monitoring, Taaleri ensures that actions to reduce the impacts are taken.
 During the reference period, Taaleri focused on data management and its reliability as well as on decreasing scope 2 emissions.